 The ability to work online has prompted many full-time employees to switch to the freelance business.
 Upwork is the largest online platform for freelance jobs around the world.

-Not only does Upwork help freelancers in many different industries find jobs, but it also help companies find the talent they need for their projects.
+Not only does Upwork help freelancers in many different industries find jobs, but it also helps companies find the talent they need for their projects.
 The platform makes it easy to create contracts and has an escrow system to help freelancers get paid safely.

 Should You Buy Work From Home Stocks?